 I also lead a workshop on graphic design and using InDesign in general – you can find my online tutorial here.

 I think that websites are a great way to share our science with a wide audience, and even more, I think that informative, well-maintained and pretty websites are important!
-I am always so happy to read lab blogs and get acquainted with research, outreach and fieldwork around the world, and to promote that spirit, I have designed and am maintaining a few websites: Coding Club, Geoscience Outreach, Edinburgh Ecology Network, and trying to keep up with this one in the meantime!
+I am always so happy to read lab blogs and get acquainted with research, outreach and fieldwork around the world, and to promote that spirit, I have designed several websites: Coding Club, Geoscience Outreach, Edinburgh Ecology Network and Phenoweb.

 Photography has been a hobby of mine ever since I followed a mysterious bird in sixth grade and afterwards identified it from my photos – my first green woodpecker!
 I find it fascinating how words and photos can complement each other to create a great story – that’s the goal I aspire for with my photography and my writing.
 I am happy to share any photos you think could be used in any way to promote conservation and education, so feel free to get in touch.
 For more photos, please view my Flickr gallery.